Brenden-Therrien/Photon-Compiler/README.md

 # Learning to make a compiler!

-Building a compiler rom scratch to understand how programming language work!
+Building a Interpreter from scratch, with JIT compilation and a VM to run it to understand how programming language work!
-My end goal is to make **'Photon'** a graphics-focused programming language
+My end goal is to make **'Photon'** a Interpreted language that hopefully makes graphics easy and enforces behavioural purity for safer, more predictable code.

 # Progress